-Hernias can be extremely painful, and although medical attention is essential, there are certain effective home remedies to help relieve them after you seek treatment.
+Hernias can be extremely painful.
 Leaving them untreated may lead to serious complications that affect your ability to move, such as muscle atrophy, urinary incontinence, loss of mobility and/or paralysis of the extremities.
 What can you do to treat them?
 What about remedies for hernias?

 What’s a Hernia and What Are its Symptoms?